Washington DC Weekend Itinerary – Perfect for 2-3 Days

 In this Washington DC Weekend travel guide, you will find 3 days worth of top attractions to visit along with travel tips, where to stay in DC, restaurant recommendations, and more that will help you plan an epic trip!

 Disclaimer: This post contains affiliate links.
 I may earn a small commission at no additional cost to you.
-Disclosure

 TABLE OF CONTENTS

-- How Many Days do You Need in Washington DC
+- How Many Days Do You Need in Washington DC

 - Weekend in Washington DC: Day 1 Lincoln Memorial, National Mall, the White House, and more!